ysaliens/jchash/README.md

 ok      github.com/ysaliens/jchash/handlers     12.071s
 ```
 ## Future TO-DOs
 * Migrate to a real database - Currently the project uses a sync map to store data.
-This means the data is not saved between server restarts.
-When implemented, it should get it's own package and be separated from createServer.go
+This means data is not saved between server restarts.
+When implemented, it should get its own package and be separated from createServer.go
 * Add additional logging or performance stats
 * Use the sync package and wait groups for faster shutdowns
 * Add additional testing